Easy Cast Iron Apple Crisp

 Instructions

-- Prep apples by washing, peeling, and slicing them.
+- Prep: Preheat oven to 350 degrees and prep apples by washing, peeling, and slicing them.

-- Place in center rack in oven and bake for 40-45 minutes.
+- Bake: Place in center rack in oven and bake for 40-45 minutes.

-- Serve with ice cream or caramel sauce!
+- Serve and Enjoy with vanilla ice cream or caramel sauce!

 This is a really easy recipe and so tasty.
 I use apples that are on hand, so I’ve used 4 or 5 and usually use Granny Smiths.
 Try it!